Keeping your money safe in 2023

 The urgent care facility he was taken to won’t accept take his word for it that he has insurance because he left his proof at home.
 In addition to his facial lacerations, he has also suffered a broken elbow and is in agonizing pain.
 The doctor is telling him he must have surgery right away or the injury may become permanent.
 The urgent care facility insists on a $5,000 deposit payment upfront in order to perform this badly needed operation.
 He’s begging you to send it to them in between moans and groans.
 He hands the phone to a very professional sounding nurse so she can provide you with the wire transfer instructions.

 Does this scenario seem far-fetched?
 It was recently attempted with one of the families we advise.
-The scammers involve were so convincing that our client, a sophisticated retired executive, came very close to sending a wire transfer for $5,000.
-In his half-asleep minds, the sum of $5,000 was inconsequential compared to the desperate need to provide relief to his grandson.
+The scammers involved were so convincing that our client, a sophisticated retired executive, came very close to sending a wire transfer for $5,000.
+In his half-asleep mind, the sum of $5,000 was inconsequential compared to the desperate need to provide relief to his grandson.

 - Always insist upon third party verification, even if it sounds like it might betray a confidence – call the parent of your grandson and explain what you’ve just been told